Catholic Church sex abuse cases in the United States: Continued attention to issue

 While the Church in the United States claims to have addressed the issue, others maintain the only change is the Church has hardened its defenses while allowing abuse to continue.
 The United States Conference of Catholic Bishops convened a meeting in Dallas on June 12, 2002, to address the sex abuse scandal.
 They announced a national policy of zero tolerance for those accused of molesting.

-In 2005, Dr. Kathleen McChesney of the USCCB said that the crisis is not yet over because thousands of victims across the country are still reporting the abuse.
+In 2005, Dr. Kathleen McChesney of the United States Conference of Catholic Bishops said that the crisis is not yet over because thousands of victims across the country are still reporting the abuse.
 She said: "In 2004, at least 1,092 allegations of sexual abuse were made against at least 756 Catholic priests and deacons in the United States.
 Most of the alleged incidents occurred between 1965 and 1974.
 What is over is the denial that this problem exists, and what is over is the reluctance of the Church to deal openly with the public about the nature and extent of the problem."

 In 2010, the Associated Press reported that the number of allegations, victims, offending clergy dropped in 2009 to their lowest point since data started being collected in 2004.
 Dioceses and their insurers paid $104 million in settlement fees, attorney fees and other costs, down from $376 million in 2008.